Wilfrid Laurier University: History

 Originally the "School of Business & Economics," it was renamed in September 2015 after Mike Lazaridis, co-founder of Research In Motion, and former Chancellor of the University of Waterloo.
 The re-branding followed a 2015 announcement of his pledge of $20-million for a new technology-focused management institute at the business school.
-In 2016, the School moved to a new building facility, the Lazaridis Hall building, at 200 University Avenue West in Waterloo.
+In 2016, the School moved to the new Lazaridis Hall building.

 Collaboration

 A program in association with the University of Waterloo confers double degrees.
 The Lazaridis School offers a part-time MBA program in downtown Toronto at the St. Andrew's Club and Conference Centre.